stevenhan777/Chess-Error-Analysis-Prediction/README.md

 Post game analysis tool for error analysis, the dominant game phase and primary error driver

 #### 10) AWS Deployment
-The application is deployed to AWS using Elastic Beanstalk and CodePipeline for continuous deployment.
+The application was deployed to AWS using Elastic Beanstalk and CodePipeline.

 #### Conclusion
 This project produces a personalized error and analytics tool for chess players, built on their own game histories.
 Key challenges included engineering complex new features, capturing error signals that occur in only 1–5% of moves, developing separate models for faster and slower time controls, and distinguishing between inaccuracies and blunders.
 Given the rarity of errors, PR AUC was used as the primary evaluation metric.
-The result is a deployable, player-specific tool that translates raw game data into interpretable error risk predictions.
+The result is a player-specific tool that translates raw game data into interpretable error risk predictions.